Wallisdown Corridor Improvements

 A series of major infrastructure investment and improvement schemes are being delivered in the Wallisdown area.

-The Wallisdown Corridor is the focus of several major schemes which will improve access along this key local transport route and form part of a wider vision for linking up the conurbation.
-They will also contribute towards reducing journey times, improving safety, whilst also providing a better public realm for residents and encouraging the use of sustainable transport.
+The Wallisdown Corridor is the focus of major infrastructure investment schemes.
+Together they will improve access along this key route, provide better transport links between our towns and support the growth of the local economy.
+They will also contribute towards reducing journey times and improving safety, whilst also providing a better public realm for residents and encouraging more people to travel sustainably.

 During the latest phase of works we've implemented all possible mitigation actions on site to reduce the risk of transmission.

-A healthier and more environmentally friendly form of travel, Beryl Bikes are available for instant hire across Bournemouth and Poole.
+A healthier and more environmentally friendly form of getting about, if you do not own a bike yourself, Beryl Bikes are available for instant hire across Bournemouth, Christchurch and Poole.
 Simply download the Beryl Bike app and search for the nearest available bike.

 We are carrying out these improvements with additional government funding from the Local Transport Plan (LTP) capital programme, the National Productivity Investment Fund and Dorset Local Enterprise Partnership’s Growth Deal Fund.